 - No, there isn't any tea in the pot.

-- She doesn't have any more salt for my soup.
+- She doesn't have any more salt for my so

-- Some of those monkeys have been trained to follow simple orders.
+- Some of these pet monkeys have been trained to follow simple orders.

-- We cannot afford any of these used cars.
+- We can easily afford any of these used cars.